piercefreeman/camoufox/README.md

 ![Rotunda Logo](https://raw.githubusercontent.com/MonkeySee-AI/rotunda/main/docs/media/header.png)

 Giving your agents the power to browse the web is like giving them superpowers.
 You can automate almost anything.
 Rotunda is a browser built for agents from the ground up.
-Sick of seeing more captchas during automation than when you open Chrome and do it yourself?
+Sick of seeing more captchas in Claude than when you open Chrome and do it yourself?
 Try Rotunda.

 ## Getting Started